-But the real thing I wanted to show you are the curtains we found for the bedroom at Goodwill when we moved here in January.
+The curtains we found for the bedroom came from Goodwill when we moved here in January.

 You might think these curtains don't belong in a Western room but when I spotted four panels I grabbed them.
 I thought they were just the right touch to give a little old world elegance to the room.

 We liked them so much that I found another two panels on eBay after finding a label that they were Burlington, a rare pattern called Monaco Rose Hydrangea.